LaxarJS/ax-developer-tools-widget/README.md

 *R1.2* The widget MUST allow to configure a global javascript method name that opens the window directly.
 _Note:_ This method is intended to be invoked manually by developers, and not as an API.

-*R1.3* The widget MUST establish a _communication channel_ to the contents of the developer tools window when open.

-*R1.4* The widget MUST intercept _event bus activity_ from the host application and forward it to the communication channel, encoding each message as a JSON string.
-_Note:_ The JSON encoding is necessary to avoid that objects and their prototypes are kept across the window boundary.
-Such cross-references leads to slow and error-prone behavior, at least in MSIE11.

-*R1.5* The widget MUST intercept LaxarJS _log messages_ from the host application and forward them to the communication channel, encoding each message as a JSON string _(see above)_.

-*R1.6* The widget MUST provide _content_ that must not depend in any way on the contents of the host application, except for relying on the communication channel.
-The widget MUST observe the communication channel from within the window and update its contents with no more than a second delay.
-Refer to the [AxHostConnectorWidget](content/includes/widgets/developer-tools/ax-host-connector-widget/README.md) for details.

 ### 2. Provide Access through a Graphical Button _(button)_